Three dead after shooting at Walmart in Oklahoma

 OHP officials confirmed to News 4 three people are dead.

-Red River Tech and Duncan Public Schools are on lockdown due to the incident.
-Parents should not try to pick up their children at this time.
+Red River Tech and Duncan Public Schools were put on lockdown due to the incident.
+Red River Tech remains on lockdown, however, Duncan Public Schools are no longer on lockdown.

+The Duncan Police Department says officers are gathering information and will release information when it is available.

 It is unknown if any arrests have been made.

-Our Nexstar sisater station, News 4, has a crew on the way.
+Our Nexstar sister station, News 4, has a crew on the way.

 This is a developing story.
 Check back for updates.